Fastjet says in partnership talks with Emirates Airline

-Low-cost African carrier Fastjet Plc said it was in potential partnership talks with Emirates Airline, sending it shares up as much as 7 percent on London's AIM.
+Low-cost African carrier Fastjet Plc (FJET.L) said it was in potential partnership talks with Emirates Airline EMIRA.UL, sending it shares up as much as 7 percent on London's AIM.

 "Talks are at an early stage but this represents a great opportunity for both parties," Fastjet Chief Executive Ed Winter said in a statement.